dcasota/ollama-scripts/README.md

 What are Large Language Models?
 -
-From home, at school and later on we learn a language over several years.
-This said, our language experience is a sort of a large training set which helps us to articulate in each situation with the best response.
-In computer science, a deep learning algorithm is trained to achieve the ability to recognize, summarize, translate, predict and generate text based on information from large training data sets.
+We learn a language at home, at school and later over several years.
+Our speech experience is a kind of big training set that helps us to articulate with the best reaction in every situation.
+In computer science, a deep learning algorithm is trained to gain the ability to recognize, summarize, translate, predict, and generate text based on information from large training data sets.
-Language models use statistical methods to predict the next natural language token in a sequence, determining what the next word should look like based on previous words.
-Pretrained in neural networks with huge data sets ranging from hundreds of millions to over a trillion parameters, large language models can help us with reclaiming time by utilizing good responses from LLM conversations.
+Such language models use statistical methods to predict the next natural language token in a sequence and use previous words to determine what the next word should look like.
+Large language models pre-trained in neural networks with huge data sets ranging from hundreds of millions to over a trillion parameters can help us regain time when completing a task by leveraging answers from the LLM conversations.

-Manufacturers such as Microsoft offer online services for hosted LLMs.
-The client programs themselves are just wrappers for the user input.
+A few software companies started early to offer LLMs services.
+Often, the client apps are just wrappers for the communication with a backend- hosted LLM.
+In 2023, the ecosystem grew very fast and there were exciting progress news practically on a daily basis.
+This initial LLM start has been initiated by the company OpenAI with its chat client called chatgpt.
+Microsoft started to introduce copilot in Microsoft Bing.
+[Huggingfaces](https://huggingface.co/models) started its own community platform to host models, datasets, libraries, etc.

-The provider Meta has released some of its LLMs so that you can host them locally yourself.
+Meta (Facebook) released some of its LLMs for free use to host them locally.
 Sufficient operational computing capacity should be made available to enable reasonably high-performance entertainment.
 The Llama2 LLM became very popular in the open source community.
-Ollama.ai began implementing the LLM as installable console applications on MacOS in mid-2023.
+In mid-2023, Ollama.ai began implementing the LLM as installable console applications on MacOS.
 There are now corresponding setups from source code for Linux and Windows, and also more variations of LLMs.

-In this blog entry I will show how to install ollama and make use of the so-called langchain-document module which allows to specify a pdf document as LLM learning source.
+In this blog entry you learn how to install ollama and make use of the so-called langchain-document module which allows to specify a pdf document as LLM learning source.

 Ollama
 -